XLSForm/xlsform.github.io/_includes/xlsform.md

 * [Kobo ToolBox](http://kobotoolbox.org)
 * [CommCare](http://commcarehq.org)

-This intro-level tutorial teaches you how to author your forms using Excel.

 ### <a name="basic format"></a>Basic format
 Each Excel workbook usually has two worksheets: **survey** and **choices**.
 A third optional worksheet called **settings** can add additional specifications to your form and is described below.